virtual-cast/Zenject/README.md

 - **Display Warning When Resolving During Install** - This value will control whether a warning is issued to the console when either a Resolve or an Instantiate is triggered during the install phase which looks like this:

 ```
 Zenject Warning: It is bad practice to call Inject/Resolve/Instantiate before all the Installers have completed!
 This is important to ensure that all bindings have properly been installed in case they are needed when injecting/instantiating/resolving.
-Detected when operating on type 'Steve1.TestInstaller+Foo'.
+Detected when operating on type 'Foo'.
 ```

 So if you often encounter this warning and are aware of the implications of what you're doing then you might set this value to false to suppress it.